realeinherjar/realeinherjar.github.io/content/posts/2023-10-08-elliptic_curves/index.md

 $$a \times (b + c) = a \times b + a \times c.$$

-Also there are two special elements in the field, called the **additive identity** $-a$ and the **multiplicative identity** $a^{-1}$, such that
+Also, there are two special elements in the field, called the **additive identity** $-a$ and the **multiplicative identity** $a^{-1}$, such that